raviraj988/raviraj988.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ravi Raj Kumar – AI/ML Engineer"
+title: "Ravi Raj Kumar – AI/ML Engineer & Researcher"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
-I’m **Ravi Raj Kumar**, a graduate student pursuing an M.S. in Computer Science at **Case Western Reserve University**, with a strong focus on **Machine Learning**, **Generative AI**, and **AI Infrastructure**.
-With over 4 years of professional experience at **Tata Consultancy Services**, I’ve led end-to-end deployment of production-grade AI systems, including scalable ML pipelines, NLP model development, and MLOps integration.
+I’m **Ravi Raj Kumar**, a graduate student pursuing an M.S. in Computer Science at **Case Western Reserve University**, where I specialize in **Machine Learning**, **Generative AI**, and **AI Infrastructure**.
+I have four years of professional experience from **Tata Consultancy Services**, where I led the design and deployment of end-to-end machine learning systems in the banking and finance sector.
+My work included building scalable NLP pipelines using transformer-based models such as BERT, RoBERTa, and Longformer, as well as implementing production-grade MLOps workflows using MLflow, Docker, Kubernetes, and Jenkins.
+I’ve handled massive, high-velocity data from sources like Hadoop, Snowflake, and MongoDB, integrating continuous model validation, drift detection, and real-time monitoring with Prometheus and Grafana.

-My academic and research interests center around **vision and Language multimodal systems**, **diffusion models**,**Reinforcement Learning**.
-I also explore real-time AI applications in robotics and embedded systems.
+### 🧪 Research Interests
+My research lies at the intersection of **generative modeling**, **multimodal vision-language learning**, and **reinforcement learning for structured reasoning**.
+I have explored methods to improve the efficiency, adaptability, and semantic grounding of large models, especially in contexts like retrieval-augmented generation (RAG), image-conditioned text generation, and text-to-image synthesis.
+I am particularly interested in scalable fine-tuning strategies (e.g., LoRA), sample-efficient PPO-based optimization for multi-agent setups, and designing modular generative pipelines that operate across modalities.
+My work also extends to semi-supervised learning with deep generative models and efficient 3D perception using 2D vision cues—bridging foundational AI research with practical deployment challenges.

+### 🤖 Robotics
+In robotics, I work on **real-time autonomous systems** integrating perception, planning, and control using **ROS2**, **SLAM**, and behavior trees.
+I’ve developed multi-robot exploration systems, real-time 3D segmentation pipelines, and motion planning algorithms for quadruped and manipulator platforms.
+My focus is on combining classical robotics with modern AI techniques to create robust, adaptable, and resource-efficient autonomous systems suitable for deployment in dynamic, unstructured environments.

+### 🔧 Backend & API Development
+I design production-ready backend systems and RESTful APIs using **FastAPI**, **Python**, and containerized microservices.
+My work follows modern industry practices, including **asynchronous I/O**, **secure secret management**, **CI/CD pipelines**, and **infrastructure-as-code**.
+I specialize in integrating ML models into scalable APIs, building modular, testable services with versioned deployments, and delivering interactive web interfaces using **Streamlit**, **Gradio**, or **AJAX-based frontends**.

 ---

 ### 🔍 Areas of Focus

-- **Multimodal AI** – Vision-language models, captioning, image-conditioned generation
+- **Multimodal AI** – Vision-language transformers, captioning, image-conditioned generation
 - **Generative Modeling** – Diffusion models (DDPM, VDM), VAEs, GANs, Stable Diffusion
 - **LLMs & RAG Systems** – LangChain agents, query rewriting, semantic search, LoRA/QLoRA
-- **MLOps & Deployment** – MLflow, Docker, Kubernetes, CI/CD pipelines, observability
+- **MLOps & Deployment** – MLflow, Docker, Kubernetes, CI/CD, Prometheus, scalable inference
-- **Reinforcement Learning** – PPO/A2C for coordination in agent-based and retrieval systems
+- **Reinforcement Learning** – PPO, REINFORCE, DDPG, SAC, Multi-Agent Coordination

 ---